ianfab/fairyground/README.md

 Then browse to http://localhost:9999 on the client and if you see \<Engine Management\> button it works.
 Note that all the paths are paths *__on the server__*, *__NOT__* the path on the client.
 The binary executables of the engines need to be placed at respective paths *__on the server__*.

+## Run External Binary Engines In Online Versions

+The definition of the terms used in this section:

+*__Webpage Server__*: The computer that provides the webpage of fairyground.
+It is the server specified in the URL.
+For example, https://fairyground.vercel.app

+*__Engine Server__*: The computer that runs the fairyground server (a console application) and the binary engines.
+For example, http://localhost:5015

+*__Client__*: The computer that runs the browser and the UI (a graphical user interface, GUI).

+Note: If the engine server and the client are on different computers, please refer to the [previous chapter](https://github.com/ianfab/fairyground#run-engines-remotely) when doing step 4.
+This guide assumes that the engine server and the client are on the same computer.

+Steps to connect external binary engines:

+1. Type the address of the *__webpage server__* in the browser and go to it.
+You will see the webpage of fairyground.
+2. Run fairyground server.
+It will be the *__engine server__*. (run `node server.js` in the console or run the executable if you downloaded the release)
+3. Check the *__WebSocket__* port of the engine server.
+By default it is 5016.
+4. Click \<CONNECT\> button at the top of the page.
+In the prompt dialog, enter the *__WebSocket__* port of the *__engine server__*.
+(If the engine server and the client are on different computers, you need to use port forwarding to make this work.
+See [previous chapter](https://github.com/ianfab/fairyground#run-engines-remotely))
+5. If connected, you will see \<Engine Management\> button.
+Click it to load your engines.
+Note that all the paths are paths *__on the engine server__*, *__NOT__* the path on the client.
+The binary executables of the engines need to be placed at respective paths *__on the engine server__*.

 ## Make A Release

 See [README.md](./release_make/README.md)